There are a bunch of excellent power racks on the market right now.

-While most racks require upgrades to get band pegs, safety straps, and multi-grip pull-up bars, this rack has all of that built-in at its base unit price of less than $1000.
+While most power racks require upgrades to get band pegs, safety straps, and a multi-grip pull up bar, this squat rack has all of that built-in at its base unit price of less than $1000.

-Making it the best rack for the money by far!
+Making it the best power rack for the money by far!

-It also has holes on all four sides of the uprights and crossmembers, allowing for various accessories at any height you choose.
+It also has hole spacing on all four sides of the uprights and crossmembers, allowing for various accessories at any height you choose.

-There are a bunch of attachments you can add on as well, from plate-loaded or 200 lb weight stacks, dip attachment, barbell holder, plate storage, and more!
+There are a bunch of attachment add ons you can get as well, from plate-loaded or 200 lb weight stacks, dip bars, barbell holders, plate storage, and more!

-The Builder Power Cage is the best value rack I’ve found, so if you’re interested, check it out to learn more!
+The Builder Power Cage is the best power rack for the price that I’ve found, so if you’re interested, check it out to learn more!

 Bells Of Steel Light Commercial Power Rack 5.1

-- Includes: 2 different pairs of j-cups, strap safety system, 4 band pegs, and concrete anchors
+- Includes: 2 different pairs of j-hooks, strap safety system, 4 band pegs, and concrete anchors

 - Lifetime Warranty on welds and frame

-- 5/8” holes, 1” Westside Spacing through the bench zone, 2” spacing throughout the rest
+- 5/8” holes, 1” Westside Hole Spacing through the bench zone, 2” spacing throughout the rest

 - Black powder coat

-- J-cups and strap safeties rated for between 600-880 lb static weight capacity
+- J-hooks and strap safeties rated for between 600-880 lb static weight capacity

 - 2.3×2.3” 12 Gauge Steel